Leer en Español

 To make the meat sauce:

-1. In a large saucepan or Dutch oven over medium-high heat, add beef (or sausage) and onion, and cook until mostly browned, about 5 minutes.
-Drain if desired.
+1. In a large skillet or Dutch oven over medium heat, add beef (or sausage) and onion, and cook until mostly browned, about 5 minutes.
+Break up clumps with a wooden spoon and drain if desired.
 Stir in garlic until fragrant, about 30 seconds.

 Ground beef and onion cooked in a saucepan.